Article Table Of Contents

 - Above 5,000 people (Bigger cities have more data points)

-We then ranked each place from 1 to 118 for the criteria mentioned above with 1 being the best for that criteria.
-We averaged the rankings to create a “best place to buy” index with the place having the lowest index being the best.
+We then ranked each place from 1 to 119 for the criteria mentioned above with 1 being the best for that criteria.
+We averaged the rankings to create a "best place to buy" index with the place having the lowest index being the best.
+You can download the data here.

-Turns out that Orting is the best potential gem in the not-so-rough in the Evergreen State.
+Turns out that Sultan is the best potential gem in the not-so-rough in the Evergreen State.

 Read on for more on these places.

-There You Have It – The Best Places To Purchase A House In Washington for 2019
+There You Have It - The Best Places To Purchase A House In washington for 2020

 There's our analysis of the best places to buy a house in Washington.
 And, to be clear, we aren't necessarily saying these places are the best places to live, just that it looks like they might be in a couple of years based on the data.